 But it was college that may have been more key.
 This time it was his choice of where he wanted to go, and it was an expensive one.
 Steve Jobs insisted on going to Reed College in Portland, Oregon, and he insisted on it despite the fees being difficult for his family.

 And in what is surely an early example of his ability to get people to do what he wanted, Jobs persuaded Reed College to let him carry on there.
-He had no mandated classes, he seemingly didn't have to keep paying any fees, yet he was allowed to continue living on campus, and this drop out was actively encouraged to drop in to any class he was interested in.
+He had no mandated classes, yet he was allowed to continue living on campus, and was actively encouraged to drop in to any class he was interested in.

 Nature and nurture